Tadhg-D/Aggregate-Quarry-Classification-Model-AQCM-/README.md

 Next decide which model you want to train/predeict with.
 For **Logistic Regresion** set ``model_type`` equal to *linear*, for the **Random Forest** model set it to *tree*.

 The next step is to input the column names from the CSV file into the ``feats = [] ``.
-It doesn't matter what other columns are included in the training/testing csv files, and it doesn't matter what order they appear in, so long as the columns listed in ``feats`` and ``target`` are included as part of the csv file.
+It doesn't matter what other are included in the training/testing csv files, and it doesn't matter what order they appear in, so long as the columns listed in ``feats`` and ``target`` are included as part of the csv file.

 ***DO NOT INCLUDE "SOURCE" WITHIN THE ``feats = [] ``***

 Finally, ensure that ``target = []`` equals to "Source" or whatever term you would like to classify your data by.
 For instance, if you are classifying "Rock type"